Aub73/fixwise/README.md

-# Fixwise Landing Page
+# Fixwise Full Web App
-A simple Next.js landing page for the Fixwise platform.
+This is the full Fixwise platform web app with job logic, dashboards, and profiles.